-As we approach One Health Day 2020, we recognize that this year, commemoration of this important day is particularly poignant.
+One Health Day is observed each year on November 3.
 The effects of COVID-19 have made especially clear how important the concept of One Health is to protecting the health of everyone.
-In honor of One Health Day 2020, we want to revisit our blog post from last year’s One Health Day, because the concepts of One Health remain vitally important to protecting both the humans and the animals who work with or have contact with our Therapy Animal Program.
+We want to revisit our blog post about One Health Day, because the concepts of One Health remain vitally important to protecting both the humans and the animals who work with or have contact with our Therapy Animal Program.
 Please visit the COVID-19 and One Health website to learn more about how One Health is important to dealing with this virus and the pandemic.

 Pet Partners is joining with other organizations around the world on November 3 in recognizing One Health Day, a global campaign that celebrates and brings attention to the need for a One Health approach to address shared health threats at the human-animal-environment interface.
 With our mission focused on the human-animal bond and our emphasis on infection control, Pet Partners supports the concept of One Health and how it can improve health for people, animals, and the environment.

 The One Health Commission defines One Health as “a collaborative, multisectoral, and trans-disciplinary approach — working at local, regional, national, and global levels — to achieve optimal health and well-being outcomes recognizing the interconnections between people, animals, plants and their shared environment.”
 This means that when looking at health issues for human populations, we also need to look at our connections with the health of animals and the environments we live in, to address all the factors that can play a role in public health.